 Although the course is primarily concerned with reports, delegates often ask for advice about other forms of technical documentation, such as correspondence and e-mails, specifications and procedures; the tutor is happy to discuss such needs, within the group, if it is appropriate, or individually.

-Delegates attending this two-day course are asked to send a sample in advance of a short report or other technical document they have written.
+Delegates attending this two-day course are given the opportunity to send a sample in advance of a short report or other technical document they have written (please note this is not compulsory).
 The tutor will review these documents and discuss them with delegates individually at some point during the second day.
 Many have said that this brief ‘tutorial’ has been particularly useful in allowing them to assess their own work and to discuss how it can be improved in the future.

 All those aiming to improve their technical writing skills, especially engineers and technical editors.